lens-reputation/court/Whitepaper.md

 In a social network powered by decentralization and verified activity, reputation is everything. **LensCourt** introduces a complementary layer to the Lens ecosystem and the **LensReputation** protocol: a **community-curated reputation court** that transforms data into collective trust — with human context.

-While LensReputation provides the foundation through algorithmically calculated scores based on on-chain and social data, LensCourt adds **human verification**: a peer-reviewed system that allows the most reputable users to vote on the authenticity, consistency, and trustworthiness of profiles within the Lens Chain.
+While LensReputation provides the foundation through algorithmically calculated scores based on on-chain and social data, LensCourt adds **human verification**: a peer-reviewed system that allows the most reputable users to vote on the authenticity, consistency, and trustworthiness of profiles within the Lens Network.

 ---